Hitstar53/My-Notes/Placement Preparation/Cheatsheets/Data Engineering Cheatsheet.md

 #### Snowflake Schema
 The snowflake schema is an extension of the star schema where dimension tables are normalized.
 1. **Structure**: In a snowflake schema, large dimension tables are broken down into a more normalized structure, creating multiple related tables.
-For instance, the `Product` dimension might be split into a `products` table, a `subcategories` table, and a `categories` table, linked by foreign keys.58 The resulting diagram looks like a snowflake, as these smaller tables branch off the main dimension tables.
+For instance, the `Product` dimension might be split into a `products` table, a `subcategories` table, and a `categories` table, linked by foreign keys.
+The resulting diagram looks like a snowflake, as these smaller tables branch off the main dimension tables.

 > [!success] Pros:
 > - **Storage Efficiency**: Normalization reduces data redundancy, which saves storage space.